-The calendar year 2023 MBOs for Mr. Combs will include increasing sales for new and existing CERIS and carrier customers, expanding the CERIS DRG service offering, and improving margins within the claims administration business.
-Mr. Comb's bonus opportunity will be targeted at 75% of his base salary with the ability to achieve up to 100%, which will be 75% dependent on achieving overall financial performance and 25% dependent on his contributions towards achieving his calendar year 2023 MBOs.
+The calendar year 2024 MBOs for Mr. Combs will include increasing profitability by CERIS, implementation of generative AI processes and business development.
+Mr. Comb's bonus opportunity will be targeted at 75% of his base salary with the ability to achieve up to 100%, which will be 75% dependent on achieving overall financial performance and 25% dependent on his contributions towards achieving his calendar year 2024 MBOs.

 The calendar year 2022 MBOs for Mr. Bertels included right sizing the operations teams while implementing processes and procedures to maintain quality and consistent results.
 Mr. Bertel's bonus opportunity was targeted at 50% of his base salary with the ability to achieve up to 75%, which was 65% dependent on achieving overall financial performance and 10% dependent on his contributions towards achieving his calendar year 2022 MBOs.
 Mr. Bertels attained 58% of his calendar year 2022 bonus opportunity and hence, received a bonus of 43.8% of his salary in an amount equal to \$103,749 in fiscal year 2023.
 Mr. Bertels was promoted to Executive Vice President, Risk Management Services on April 1, 2022.
-Because Mr. Bertels was not a named executive officer for fiscal years 2021 and 2022, his compensation for those fiscal years is not shown.
+Because Mr. Bertels was not a named executive officer for fiscal year 2022, his compensation for that year is not shown.

-The calendar year 2023 MBOs for Mr. Bertels will include achieving key financial, production and quality metrics across claims administration, bill review and case management service lines, improving client retention, and capturing missed opportunity revenue.
-Mr. Bertel's bonus opportunity will be targeted at 50% of his base salary with the ability to achieve up to 75%, which will be 65% dependent on achieving overall financial performance and 10% dependent on his contributions towards achieving his calendar year 2023 MBOs.
+The calendar year 2023 MBOs for Mr. Bertels included achieving key financial, production and quality metrics across claims administration, bill review and case management service lines, improving client retention, and capturing missed opportunity revenue.
+Mr. Bertel's bonus opportunity was targeted at 50% of his base salary with the ability to achieve up to 75%, and was 65% dependent on achieving overall financial performance and 10% dependent on his contributions towards achieving his calendar year 2023 MBOs.
+Mr. Bertels attained 76% of his calendar year 2023 bonus opportunity and hence, received a bonus of 56.65% of his salary in the amount equal to \$151.905 in fiscal year 2024.